ADSCIAN/ssalib/README.md

 > [!NOTE]
 > This repository contains a beta version of SSALib.
+User may use the issue
+> tracker to provide feedback.

 ## Overview